sofmeright/apt-cacher-ng-oci/README.md

 # For bonus points deploy a container registry locally like JFrog Container Registry or Quay.
 # A container registry will allow you to distribute docker images to hosts on your network from a central location.
 ```

-It's still the goat, just louder about it.
-This version includes:
-- Functional container log streaming via `tail -f`
-- Runtime overrides for config like `PassThroughPattern`
-- Secure volume handling with init-based ownership
-- Graceful startup waits for logs

-> Maintained by [PrPlanIT](https://prplanit.com) — Real world results for your real world expectations.

 ---